đź“–

 Before you create your business you’ll need to decide which Amazon selling plan you’ll be using.
 Here you can see the comparison between both individual and professional selling plans.

-Need to register as a Sole Trader or set up a Limited (Ltd) company
+• Don't need to register for Sole Trader or set up a Limited (Ltd) company

 We'd advise most people to get started with a professional selling plan; that way you can sell unlimited products on Amazon, this also works out to be slightly cheaper each month.